Matthew Smith (cricketer)

-Matthew Smith (born 10 November 1977) is an English cricketer.
-He is a right-handed batsman and a left-arm off-break bowler who has played for Hertfordshire.
+Matthew Smith (born 29April 1977) is an English cricketer.
+He is a right-handed batsman and a Righ-Arm off-break bowler who has played for Hertfordshire.
 He was born in Harrow.

-Smith, who made his Minor Counties Championship debut for the team during the 2008 season, made two List A appearances in the C&G Trophy in 2001.
-He scored 5 runs and took figures of 3-43 on his debut, and in his second match scored 18 runs, taking figures of 0-35.
+Smith, who made his Minor Counties Championship debut for the team during the 2000 season, made two List A appearances in the C&G Trophy in 2001.
+He scored 5 runs and took figures of 3–43 on his debut, and in his second match scored 18 runs, taking figures of 0–35.